sqlity-net/dataplatform-devops-exercises/ssmsSolutions.md

    |![image](https://user-images.githubusercontent.com/298017/115097791-3863a880-9efa-11eb-9588-a1dd1a6f613b.png)|
    ||

    Note: You can use this same technique to add non-SQL files.
-Just change the file name extension.
+Just use the appropriate extension in the file name.
 1. New SQL files will always be listed under the "Queries" branch in the project tree view.
 Non-SQL files can be found under "Miscellaneous"
    |MyQuery.sql|
    |-|